-This is the second half of the beginning-level American Sign Language course expands the general objectives of the first course.
-The course continues to be interactive and develops basic ASL competency.
+The second half of the beginning level ASL course expands the general objectives of the first course.
+The course continues to be interactive and to strive to develop basic ASL competency.
 Special attention is given to grammatical and cultural knowledge useful to the beginning signer.
 Prerequisite: Lang 109